At West Wind Dental, we believe that taking dental x-rays is a crutial part of a complete examination

 Digital dental x-rays are valuable diagnostic tools that enable a dentist to search for hidden dental diseases such as cavities, gum and bone disease, abscesses, cysts, and tumors.
 X-rays are also used to view the progress of eruption of permanent teeth in children, for orthodontic and implant treatment planning, and for many other dental procedures.
 Additionally, most insurance companies require radiographic evidence of the need for certain treatment plans.

-The American Dental Association has guidelines for how often dental x-rays should be taken.
+The American Dental Association has guidelines for how often digital x-rays should be taken.

 The recommendations for each individual depend on their current dental and medical history as well as the condition of their mouth.
 Those with increased risk for dental problems may need x-rays as often as every six to twelve months, while others with no recent dental issues may require them less often.